Signed in as:

 1UZ-FE Manual Setup Wiring (Scott's S13 Engine Swap) (youtube.com)

-We would like to inform you that the service for modifying 1UZ non-VVT engine harnesses will soon be discontinued.
+We would like to inform you that the service for modifying 1UZ non-VVT engine harnesses is discontinued.
 This decision has been made due to the fact that the ECUs for these engines often require a rebuild, which can lead to unforeseen expenses for the customer.
 We do not offer computer rebuilding services, and unfortunately, ECU rebuilders cannot guarantee that your rebuilt ECU will function as expected.

 As an alternative, we recommend opting for aftermarket engine management for non-VVT 1UZ engines.
 This approach eliminates the risk of unexpected costs and provides you with a programmable ECU.
 It’s important to note that the OEM non-VVT 1UZ ECUs have read-only memory and cannot be modified.
 This makes aftermarket solutions a more flexible and reliable choice for managing your engine’s performance.